Leadership

 Senior Leadership

 Scott Schubert was previously the Executive Director of Housing and Homeless Services at the YMCA of Greater Seattle – the largest housing provider for young adults in Washington State.
-Scott joins MDC with strong ties to the Pierce and King County area with a diverse background in strategy, innovation, compliance and service delivery.
-Scott is a strong advocate for the LGBTQ and disabled communities and brings this lens into all aspects of his leadership.
+Scott joins MDC with strong ties to the Pierce and King County area with a background in strategy, innovation, compliance and service delivery.

 Scott began his social services career as a Program Coordinator and has since held roles at all levels in medium to large direct service non-profits.
-When applying for the CEO position, Scott was drawn to the long history MDC has in Pierce County addressing poverty, from immediate relief to advocating for systems change.
 Scott believes in the power of collective action to improve the health and well-being of people experiencing poverty and is excited to lead MDC to greater impact.

 Care with compassion is my motto as the Director of Housing & Care Management.
 I have been with MDC since 2000.
 I started as an on-call Licensed Practical Nurse, while working in the Withdrawal Management Center (Tacoma Detoxification Center).
 I held this position for several years, moving from on-call to Lead nurse to Program Manager in 2013.
 In 2017 I accepted the position of Director of Care Management and later adding the Housing Division.
 I am a firm believer that Housing is Healthcare and you cannot have one without the other, if we hope to end homelessness.
 I am a Wife, a Mother, a Grandmother, a Veteran and Master in Taekwondo.
 My personal satisfaction comes when others succeed.